meower-media-co/Meower-Example-Client/README.md

 - [ ] For Moderation, Deleting posts.
 - [ ] Bridge Support
 - [ ] Sending typing indication
-- [ ] Displaying other typing indecators
+- [ ] Displaying other typing indicators
 - [ ] Markdown
 - [ ] Image host whitelist (Until we get a image reflector), Can be disabled by the user (With warning before disabling!)